leezael/VisIQ/README.md

 ## Documentation

 For insights into the enhancement project's goals, guidelines, and usage, explore the [documentation](docs/README.md).
 Together, we aim to push the boundaries of AI-driven healthcare innovation.

-## Contributing

-Contributions are welcome from individuals passionate about making a positive impact on healthcare diagnostics.
-Follow the [contribution guidelines](CONTRIBUTING.md) to get started.

 ## License